 - For all projects that involve action on the ground, you must provide a letter of support/approval from the landowner for the specific activity you are seeking funding for.
 This counts as one of the two letters of support you need to provide.
-You don't need a letter of support from the relevant iwi/hapu.
-However, we encourage you to advise them by letter of your project.

 - For projects on habitat protection/restoration on private land, if a covenant is not possible, please obtain a letter from the landowner which states their commitment to maintain and keep the project in place for the duration of their ownership of the property and on sale of the property to talk to the new owner about the importance of the project.

 If you are applying for funding for a heritage project, you will also need to upload:

 - Of the two letters of support we require, one must be a letter from Heritage NZ stating that your project will not have a negative impact on heritage values.